Fennec Fox Facts

 Fennec Fox Physical Description

-The coat of this remarkable animal typically presents a blending of creamy tan and white.
-In addition, the fur has a rather fluffy nature, serving to help keep it warm at night.
+The coat of the Fennec Fox typically presents a blending of creamy tan and white.
+The fur also has a fluffy nature, serving to help keep it warm at night.
 The ears represent its most recognizable feature.
 In ratio to body size, they’re the largest of all known wild canines.

 Fennec Fox Distribution, Habitat, and Ecology

-The Fennec Fox feeds as an omnivore.
+It also evolved as an omnivorous creature.
 Its diet principally consists of insects, rodents, eggs, and occasionally rabbits.
 It typically hunts by pouncing on its prey, leaping from a stationary position.
 Its own main predators consists of owls, jackals, and sometimes hyenas.